beancount/docs/docs/12_exporting_your_portfolio.md

     1996-01-01 commodity RSPCAD
       name: "Canada Registered Savings Plan Contributions"

-You tell the export code to ignore a commodity specifying the special value “IGNORE” for the “export” field, like this:
+You tell the export code to ignore a commodity specifying the special value “`IGNORE`” for the “`export`” field, like this:

     1996-01-01 commodity RSPCAD
       name: "Canada Registered Savings Plan Contributions"
       export: "IGNORE"

-All holdings in units of RSPCAD will thus not be exported.
+All holdings in units of `RSPCAD` will thus not be exported.

 The question of whether some commodities should be exported or not sometimes presents interesting choices.
 Here is an example: I track my accumulated vacation hours in an asset account.
-The units are “VACHR”.
+The units are “`VACHR`”.
 I associate with this commodity a price that is roughly equivalent to my net hourly salary.
 This gives me a rough idea how much vacation time money is accumulated on the books, e.g. if I quit my job, how much I’d get paid.
 Do I want to them included in my total net worth?
 Should the value from those hours be reflected in the value of my exported portfolio?
 I think that largely depends on whether I plan to use up those vacations before I leave this job or not, whether I want to have this accumulated value show up on my balance sheet.

 Comparing with Net Worth<a id="comparing-with-net-worth"></a>
 -------------------------------------------------------------